VolodymyrShpynta/spring-security-sample-xml-helloworld/README.md

-# Sample implementation of spring-security using xml congiguration
+# Sample implementation of spring-security using xml configuration

 Note: in the separate branch you can find jwt token implementation